klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 How it works
 ------------

 All :term:`builds` are kept in a single directory, the :term:`support directory`.
-Information in :term:`builds` is kept in a `JSON <http://www.json.org>`_ file, the build database or :term:`BUILDDB`.
+Information on :term:`builds` is kept in a `JSON <http://www.json.org>`_ file, the build database or :term:`BUILDDB`.

 The build database
 ++++++++++++++++++

-The build database or :term:`BUILDDB` file is a `JSON <http://www.json.org>`_ file that contains information all :term:`builds` in the :term:`support directory`.
+The build database or :term:`BUILDDB` file is a `JSON <http://www.json.org>`_ file that contains information of all :term:`builds` in the :term:`support directory`.

 Here is an example how this file looks like::